How to implement principle 7 of the Data Ethics Framework for the public sector.

 Monitoring personalisation or tailored service delivery

 One potential opportunity of machine learning is tailoring services for individuals or groups to make them more effective (called personalisation).
-This may also fall under profiling, as defined by Section 33(4) DPA 2018 and you will therefore need a lawful basis to do so.
+This may also fall under profiling (GDPR Article 22) and you will therefore need a lawful basis to do so.

 If fewer choices are presented as a result of personalisation, monitor your model continuously to make sure it’s still personalising effectively without negative consequences.
 You should also be prepared to be transparent about this process as it is essential you can explain clearly how any algorithm is personalising information.